Titles and Roles

 - Cancer Prevention and Control

-Cam Escoffery, PhD, MPH, CHES, is an Associate Professor in the Department of Behavioral Sciences and Health Education at Rollins School of Public Health of Emory University.
+Cam Escoffery, PhD, MPH, CHES, is a Professor in the Department of Behavioral Sciences and Health Education at Rollins School of Public Health of Emory University.
 Dr. Escoffery serves as co-director of the Intervention Development, Dissemination, and Implementation shared resource at Winship.

 Dr. Escoffery is a member of the Cancer Prevention and Control research program and is an advisory committee member of the Office of Community Outreach and Engagement at Winship Cancer Institute of Emory University.
 She is also a current member of Georgia Federation of Professional Health Educators, Inc., GA-SOPHE Chapter, American Public Health Association, Society For Public Health Education, American Evaluation Association and Atlanta-area Evaluation Association.